jkroepke/openvpn-auth-oauth2/docs/Configuration.md

 ### Non-interactive session refresh across disconnects

-If you want to enable non-interactive session refresh across disconnects, you need to enable `auth-token-gen [lifetime] external-auth` on OpenVPN server.
+To facilitate non-interactive session refresh across disconnects, you must enable `auth-token-gen [lifetime] external-auth` on the OpenVPN server.

-`[lifetime]` is the lifetime of the token in seconds.
+- `[lifetime]` represents the duration of the token in seconds.
-The lifetime can't be extended after the initial token has been generated.
+  Once generated, the token's lifetime cannot be extended.
-For example, if the lifetime is set to 8 hours, the client will be disconnected after 8 hours after initial auth and needs to re-authenticate.
+  For instance, setting the lifetime to 8 hours means the client will disconnect after 8 hours from the initial authentication and will need to re-authenticate.

-The lifetime can be set to 0 to disable the lifetime check.

-This is useful on mobile devices, where the connection is not stable or the device goes to sleep.
+- Setting the lifetime to 0 disables the lifetime check, which can be beneficial for mobile devices with unstable connections or during device sleep cycles.

-If `auth-gen-token-secret [keyfile]` is set, auth-tokens can be verified by OpenVPN access server restarts.
-You can generate a new secret with `openvpn --genkey auth-token [keyfile]`.
+If `auth-gen-token-secret [keyfile]` is configured, OpenVPN access server restarts can verify auth-tokens.
+To generate a new secret, utilize `openvpn --genkey auth-token [keyfile]`.

+**Note**:
+Keep the keyfile secret
-**Note**: This file should be kept secret to the server as anyone that has access to this file will be able to generate auth tokens that the OpenVPN server will accept as valid.
+as anyone with access to it can generate auth tokens that the OpenVPN server will recognize as valid.
+It's crucial to safeguard this file on the server.

 References: